 Voluntary medical insurance

 In addition to mandatory social security insurance, employers frequently take out voluntarily insurance for additional health care protection, mainly for the benefit of visiting private clinics.
 Travel insurance may also be taken out for the relevant category of employees.

 Annual leave is granted for 28 calendar days (including Saturdays and Sundays).
 This is at the employer’s expense.

-Companies can hire a separate employee for calculation of salaries and other payments (as well as preparation and submission of reports to authorities) or choose an outsourcing firm that provides payroll services.
+Companies can hire a separate employee for calculation of salaries and other payments (as well as preparation and submission of reports to authorities) or choose an outsourcing firm that provides payroll services in Russia.